TamilarasanVelusamy/pcaf-mbl-prmg/README.md

 # Add Airship Package:
 - Follow steps similar to adding the pcaf-mbl-prmg package, but use the URL **https://github.com/urbanairship/ios-library.git**.
 # Register for Package Logs and Airship Notifications:
-- Add the provided code snippets for PMComposer, PMPackageLogger, and error handling to your AppDelegate's didFinishLaunchingWithOptions function in "AppDelegate.swift".
+- Add the provided code snippets for PMComposer, PMPackageLogger, and error handling to your AppDelegate's didFinishLaunchingWithOptions function in **"AppDelegate.swift"**.
 ```swift

 import pcaf_mbl_prmg